Manash2212/NetFlix-GPT/README.md

 - Fetch the API of Movie List form TMDB and made the API call in Browser Component
 - Create a redux createSlice which is "movieSlice" and add into the appStore.
 - dispatch the redures in Browser Component.
-- Create our custom hooks for nowPlayingMovies
+- Create our custom hooks for nowPlayingMovies.
 - Building the Browse Page
   - MainContainer
     - Video Background ✔